phenogit/phenogit.github.io/kit-korner-notes.markdown

                 (5D)-?
                     P: Normal forcing pass
             5C: To play, no slam interest

+    E.g.
+        1C-(3S)-??

+            P          : The only weak action
+            X          : 9+, game forcing
+            Other Calls: Natural and positive

+    Cont'd

+        1C-(3S)-X-(4S);
+        ??

+            P          : Request partner to double unless he has a hand which would not have sat a penalty double.
+                        After he doubles, you can pass if you were making a penalty double or bid something to show a flexible type of offensive hand
+            X          : Like a forcing pass, showing interest in declaring but leaving the decision to partner Other Calls: Natural and a less flexible type of hand

+    Cont'd

+        1C-(3S)-X -(4S);
+        X -(P )-5H-(P );
+        ??

+            In addition to 5 of a suit, partner could have bid 4N which would be takeout.
+            You would initially assume it would be for the minors, but he might have any 2 suits and be trying to find out which suit you like best.
+            If partner has extra strength and wants to make a slam try in hearts, he could bid 4N.
+The plan would be to pull your hoped-for 5C call to 5H.
+This low to high pull would logically be a slam try, since if he were looking for a choice of suits he would have either passed 5C or bid 5D giving you a choice of red suits.
+This plan would not work if you bid 5D, since then his 5H call could simply be a hand which wanted to play in either 5C or 5H.

     Penalty X of 1N puts partnership in force
     Ｅ.g.